openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 @snippet snippets/dldt_optimization_guide3.cpp part3

-Alternatively, you can use an RGBP (planar RGB) output from Intel MSS.
+Alternatively, you can use an RGBP (planar RGB) output from Intel® Media SDK.
 This allows you to wrap the (locked) result as regular NCHW.
 Then you can use it with `SetBlob` just like in the previous example:

 @snippet snippets/dldt_optimization_guide4.cpp part4